Aleedzshx/Alee/README.md

 # 👋 Hi there!
 I'm Alee

-🎓 Software Engineering student at Universidad Areandina (admitted for 2026 )
-📍 Ibagué, Tolima – Colombia
+🎓 Software Engineering student at Universidad Areandina 2026 📍 Ibagué, Tolima – Colombia
 💡 Passionate about building tools that help students plan their future and navigate education with clarity and dignity.